altair-graphql/altair/DEV.md

 ### Slow running development application

 If the local development application feels extremely slow, check if you have the [Angular DevTools extension](https://chromewebstore.google.com/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh) installed on your browser and disable it.
 It slows down the application significantly.

+## Importing request data in chrome extension

+Setup a web extension service, which sets up a listener for messages from the devtools panel.
+To import request data from the devtools panel, we open the Altair app, then send a message to the Altair app which is part of the extension (so can be considered an extension page) using the `chrome.runtime.sendMessage` method.
+The extension page processes the message and imports the request data into the Altair app.

+To make sure the Altair app is loaded and ready to receive the message, we send a ping message to the Altair app, and wait for the pong message before sending the actual message.
+We also wait for the ready message from the Altair app in case it is not loaded yet to have received the ping message.